-This time, the second edition of the "IKEBUKURO New Store Report", we visited the hamburger shop "The Vegetarian Butcher" in Ikebukuro, Tokyo, which opened in August 2020.
+This time, the second "IKEBUKURO New Store Report", we visited the hamburger shop "The Vegetarian Butcher" in Ikebukuro, Tokyo, which opened in August 2020.

 It's been about two months since it opened, but there are already some acclaimed voices on the internet and in various media saying that it looks like real meat and that it's surprisingly delicious.
-You must check this out!
-So, I interviewed Mr. Muratani, the representative director, and actually ate a popular menu, so I will report on that.
+This must be confirmed!
+So, I interviewed Mr. Muratani, the representative director, and I have actually eaten the popular menu, so I will report on that.

 ■ Introducing the exterior and interior of the store